nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Assuming a PSP is obliged to support the [Basic PaymentAuth flow](#direct-payment-flow) to comply with the eIDAS 2.0 regulation with respect to SCA, they must support the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
 A2Pay Direct extends this endpoint for the `direct_post` mode to support a [Payment Authorization Object](#payment-authorization-object) besides the Authorization Response Object as payload in order to simplify implementation efforts for PSPs.

-In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during [registration](#registration).
+In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-uri` property within the A2Pay during [registration](#registration).
 The value must be the URL a PSP' can use to send the Payment Authorization Object to.

 Details for this endpoint are described in the [A2Pay API specification](eudi-payment-api.yml)